 Use the team’s insight and record of performance to evaluate the team’s confidence that the release objectives can be achieved.
 This metric is useful for planning and commitment purposes.
 Release Confidence is a consensus vote where 1 is no confidence and 5 is very confident.
 If a team has heavy dependencies, they should include a vote from the Agile Project Manager of the team handling the dependencies.
 If the team is missing a skill or if a role is unfilled, the team should take into account the likely impact to release success.
 Support this metric with a release burn-up.

 Other Agile Metrics

-That’s just a taste of the agile metrics we use for predictability.
+That’s just a taste of the Agile metrics we use for predictability.
 We also use quality indicators like build frequency, broken builds, code coverage, defect rates or technical debt.
-Likewise, for Product Owners we are interested in things like major initiatives, features remaining, features released, size of release cycle, and more.
+Likewise, for Product Owners, we are interested in things like major initiatives, features remaining, features released, size of the release cycle, and more.
 And for value, we are interested in things like time to value.

 Using Agile metrics responsibly provides insight across the organization to understand the organization’s ability to meet expectations.
 These agile metrics help establish a shared understanding of the respective capabilities of the teams, and guidance for improvement efforts.